How to Contribute Money to a Roth IRA Even if You Have a High Income

 Caveat 2: Take your time and invest

-Don’t rush the Any Wealthy-Woman’s Roth Contribution plan or you may end up in an IRS audit.
+Don’t rush the Any Wealthy-Person’s Roth Contribution plan or you may end up in an IRS audit.
 The IRS has something called the step transaction doctrine which may, or may not, be relevant to your situation.
 But you don’t want to cause trouble, so steer clear.
-An unpleasant excess contribution penalty tax is, at the time I’m writing this, 6%.
+An unpleasant excess contribution penalty tax is, in 2023, a 6% penalty tax.
 The possibility of unnecessary stress is is the main reason you don’t call this a back door Roth Contribution.

 Here are two good ways to avoid this possible, albeit unlikely, problem.
 Take your time and invest.